Leader election: Yo-yo

-This method has a total cost of O(mlogn) messages.
+This method has a total cost of O(m log n) messages.
 Its real message complexity including pruning is an open research problem and is unknown.

 Applications

 Radio networks

 In radio network protocols, leader election is often used as a first step to approach more advanced communication primitives, such as message gathering or broadcasts.
 The very nature of wireless networks induces collisions when adjacent nodes transmit at the same time; electing a leader allows to better coordinate this process.
 While the diameter D of a network is a natural lower bound for the time needed to elect a leader, upper and lower bounds for the leader election problem depend on the specific radio model studied.

 Models and runtime

 In radio networks, the n nodes may in every round choose to either transmit or receive a message.
 If no collision detection is available, then a node cannot distinguish between silence or receiving more than one message at a time.
 Should collision detection be available, then a node may detect more than one incoming message at the same time, even though the messages itself cannot be decoded in that case.
 In the beeping model, nodes can only distinguish between silence or at least one message via carrier sensing.

 Known runtimes for single-hop networks range from a constant (expected with collision detection) to O(n log n) rounds (deterministic and no collision detection).
 In multi-hop networks, known runtimes differ from roughly O((D+ log n)(log2 log n)) rounds (with high probability in the beeping model), O(D log n) (deterministic in the beeping model), O(n) (deterministic with collision detection) to O(n log3/2 n (log log n)0.5) rounds (deterministic and no collision detection).